“He who would travel happily must travel lightly.” – Antoine de Saint-Exupery

 > Take nothing you can’t bear losing.

-> It is true that, there’s no bad weather, only bad gear!
+> Truism: There’s no bad weather, only bad gear!
 Buy quality stuff.

-> Stick to a twin color (darkish) scheme for versatility and layers.
+> Stick to a twin-color (darkish) scheme for versatility & layers.

-> Split a few necessities 50/50 with your teammate’s bag—if lost you’re still okay.
+> Optimize: Split necessities 50/50 in your teammate’s bag—if lost, you’re still okay.

 > Roll up your clothes—don’t fold them.